Jagame Thandhiram: Filming

 Principal photography began on 24 September 2019, in Aldgate East, London.
 The crew filmed for about a week, before the makers planned to shoot the entire stretch of portions in London, within a single schedule of 20 days.
 However, on 7 November 2019, the makers announced that they have completed the London schedule within 64 days.
 In 9 November, the makers headed to India, to shoot major portions of the film in Madurai and parts of Rajasthan.
-The entire principal photography process wrapped on 13 January 2020, with Dhanush, stating it as one of his "quickest film in his career" as the film was shot within a span of four months.
+The entire principal photography process wrapped by December 2019, with Dhanush, stating it as one of his "quickest film in his career" as the film was shot within a span of four months.
 The film's post-production process took place in London in January 2020, post the completion of the film's shoot.
-However, it was put on hold, as the production house suspended the works of their projects, including production and promotional activities, due to the COVID-19 pandemic; It later resumed in May 2020, as the Tamil Nadu government granted permission for the film industry to resume post-production works.
+However, it was put on hold, as the production house suspended the works of their projects, including production and promotional activities, due to the COVID-19 pandemic; It later resumed in May 2020, after the Tamil Nadu government granted permission for the film industry to resume post-production works.
 The film's final duration for Netflix's version was about 158 minutes, with an 18+ rating (adult certificate) due to violence and abusive words; three songs and sequences were removed to follow the platform's guidelines.
-However, its televised version has a duration of 165 minutes, with the deleted songs and sequences being featured, and also bleeping the abusive language and violence.
+However, its televised version has a duration of 165 minutes, with the deleted songs and sequences being featured, and also beeping the abusive language and violence.